 What types of oil do you use for baking with coconut oil?

 The recipes call for either coconut oil or butter.
 I used butter for a few of the recipes but one of the cookie batches went flat so I just use coconut oil now as it helps to keep the product fluffy instead of flat.
-I also have used MCT oil which is a liquid form of the coconut oils that are high in medium-chain fatty acids.

 I hope that you get a chance to bake with coconut flour this year.
 I know that you will enjoy the end result and so will your body.